Ian2020/ledgerawk/README.md

 ### Roadmap

 * Better usage:
-  * Add an option to not run translation against a file (i.e. just do postings)
-    * If output file is same as input, use sponge or intermediate file
-    * Our default action should be to translate transactions, posting is an option
   * Add option to take input from clipboard (X)
 * More into config, less to specify on the cmdline:
   * In a new config take labels for mappings of reader_type to ledger file: